sendusyourbones/text-editor/README.md

 - [Express](https://www.npmjs.com/package/express) to generate the server

 See `/package.json`, `/client/package.json` and `/server/package.json` for the full list of packages used.

+I referred to the StackOverflow post [Webpack not found, deploying to Heroku](https://stackoverflow.com/questions/39457619/webpack-not-found-deploying-to-heroku) when troubleshooting an issue deploying to Heroku.

 ## License